 Treasurer

+Media Coordinator

-NDC shall strive for stakeholder diversity when selecting its Board.
+ECWANDC shall strive for stakeholder diversity when selecting its Board.
 The at-large positions shall be used to encourage broad stakeholder representation, including but not limited to the following priority criteria if not reflected in the elected positions:

-Youth representative – any stakeholder between the age 16-24 at the time of the election or appointment.
+Youth representative: any stakeholder between the age 14-17 at the time of the election or appointment.

-Small Business any business owner or employee of a business within the boundaries with less than 10 employee
+Small Business: any business owner or employee of a business within the boundaries with less than 10 employee

-Ethnic diversity representing the various ethnic and racial populations within the area
+Ethnic diversity: representing the various ethnic and racial populations within the area

-Community Based Service Organization any stakeholder who is an employee or board member of a community based 501 c3 non-profit organization that provides services within the ECWANDC boundaries
+Community Service Organization: any stakeholder who is an employee or board member of a community based 501 c3 non-profit organization that provides services within the ECWANDC boundaries

-Faith Based Organization any stakeholder who is an affirmed member of a faith-based organization in the ECWANDC boundaries
+Faith Based Organization: any stakeholder who is an affirmed member of a faith-based organization in the ECWANDC boundaries

-Public school any stakeholder who is an employee or parent representative of a school within the ECWANDC boundaries
+Public school: any stakeholder who is an employee or parent representative of a school within the ECWANDC boundaries

-At no time, however, shall a single stakeholder group comprise a majority of the Board unless extenuating circumstances and are approved by the City of Los Angeles DONE.
+At no time, however, shall a single stakeholder group comprise a majority of the Board unless extenuating circumstances exist and are approved by the City of Los Angeles Department of Neighborhood Empowerment (DONE).

 Section 2: Quorum